Deep0Thinking/2nd-Minima/about.md

 <h3 style="color: red">Instruction part 2 begins</h3>

-If you want to add more platforms information, you can go to [remixicon.com](https://remixicon.com) to find icons you want and copy the corresponding embed code, for exam: `<i class="ri-github-line"></i>` .
-Then paste it and edit in the form of the above, and it'll work properly.
+If you want to add more platforms information, you can visit [remixicon.com](https://remixicon.com) to choose the desired icons and copy the corresponding embed code, for example: `<i class="ri-github-line"></i>` .
+Then insert it in the form of the above.

-Finally, after getting familiar with these procedure, you can delete this instruction part (from `<h3 style="color: red">Instruction part 2 begins</h3>` to `<h3 style="color: red">Instruction part 2 ends</h3>`) safely.
+After you're comfortable with the setup, you can remove these instructions safely (from `<h3 style="color: red">Instruction part 2 begins</h3>` to `<h3 style="color: red">Instruction part 2 ends</h3>`).

 <h3 style="color: red">Instruction part 2 ends</h3>